Skip to main content

 Once created, your glossary:

-• Appears in the glossaries list
+• Appears in glossaries list

 • Shows entry count (number of term pairs)

-• Can be edited or deleted
+• Can be deleted

 • Can be downloaded as CSV